Five diet changes to reduce seasonal allergies

 To learn more about the allergy-reducing effects of honey, visit our previous story.

-is a natural source of probiotics, which can help individuals become less effected by allergens
+A natural source of probiotics, which can help individuals become less effected by allergens

 , especially in children effected by pollen.